chipsalliance/synlig/README.rst

 - Change current directory to the submodule directory and switch revision to one you want to use.
 The URL you've added above has been assigned to remote "origin".
   Example: ``git fetch origin my-branch-name; git checkout FETCH_HEAD``
 - If you want to change more than one submodule, repeat two previous steps for all other submodules you want to change.
 - Change current directory to the top-level ``yosys-systemverilog`` working directory.
-Stage all performed changes, i.e. ``.gitmodule`` file and directories of every changed submodule.
+Stage all performed changes, i.e. ``.gitmodules`` file and directories of every changed submodule.
 Commit changes.
-  Example: ``git add .gitmodule ./yosys-f4pga-plugins``.
+  Example: ``git add .gitmodules ./yosys-f4pga-plugins``.
 - Commit and push your changes to your ``yosys-systemverilog`` fork.

 Create a Pull Request